rocketpowerkille/Tare/graph/subgraph/README.md

 history.
 It does not claim to reconstruct historical account balances and does not replace the full `subgraph.yaml` ledger.

-Refresh its `startBlock` immediately before any later deployment.
+For a separately authorized new deployment, review its `startBlock`.
 Build it with `npm run build:live`, then deploy it to the separate Studio project so deploying a new version does not archive the full-history version.
 The handler performs the complete bounded accounting read set on every block from that point forward.